 IN NO EVENT WILL SYMPHONY’S TOTAL LIABILITY ARISING OUT OF OR IN CONNECTION WITH THE TERMS OR FROM THE USE OF OR INABILITY TO USE THE SITE OR CONTENT EXCEED THE AMOUNTS YOU HAVE PAID TO SYMPHONY FOR USE OF THE SITE OR CONTENT OR ONE HUNDRED DOLLARS ($100), IF YOU HAVE NOT HAD ANY PAYMENT OBLIGATIONS TO SYMPHONY, AS APPLICABLE.

 THE EXCLUSIONS AND LIMITATIONS OF DAMAGES SET FORTH ABOVE ARE FUNDAMENTAL ELEMENTS OF THE BASIS OF THE BARGAIN BETWEEN SYMPHONY AND YOU.

-These Terms and any action related thereto will be governed by the laws of the State of California without regard to its conflict of laws provisions.
+These Terms of Service and any action related thereto will be governed by the laws of the State of New York without regard to its conflict of laws provisions.

 Agreement to Arbitrate